sunshinejr/RxPermission/README.md

 ## Usage

-RxPermission makes a `rx_permission` Observable that you can subscribe in order to receive signals.
+RxPermission makes a `rx.permission` Observable that you can subscribe in order to receive signals.

 ### Sample code
 ```swift